UoB-HPC/hpc-course-getting-started/1_Connecting_to_BlueCrystal.md

 ```

 Note that you get automatically generated passwords when you sign up for an account.
-These are different between Phase 3 and Phase 4, and different again from your University account's password.
+These are different between Phase 3 and Phase 4, and might different again from your University account's password. **For 2019-20, the Phase 4 passwords are the same as your university password.**
 If you want to change the provided password, simply run `passwd` _on the system for which you want to change your password_ and follow the instructions.

 ### Running graphical programs